malobre/heroicons-wc/README.md

 This package consist of a build script that generate web components for every heroicon.

-Once generated, icon components are stored in individual files in PascalCase (e.g: `20/solid/AcademicCap.js`) and are self-registered in kebab-case with a `hi` prefix, e.g: `hi-20-solid-academic-cap`.
+Once generated, icon components are stored in individual files, with the following naming scheme:
+`hi-<SIZE>-<NAME>.js`, e.g: `hi-20-solid-academic-cap.js`, and are self-registered.

 ## Installation